alexkolo/rag_nutrition_facts_blog/docs/how_to_build.md

 - ask for name
 - database

-## Docker
+## Dockerization / Containerization

-- created minimal Dockerfile following the [official streamlit guide](https://docs.streamlit.io/deploy/tutorials/docker) and this [post](https://stackoverflow.com/questions/73063486/how-to-create-a-dockerfile-for-streamlit-app).
+- I created a minimal Dockerfile following the [official streamlit guide](https://docs.streamlit.io/deploy/tutorials/docker) and this [post](https://stackoverflow.com/questions/73063486/how-to-create-a-dockerfile-for-streamlit-app).
-  - I took advantage of install script `setup.sh`
+  - I took advantage of `setup.cfg` for the installation of the dependencies
-- used `.dockerignore` to ignore unneeded files and keep the image size small
+- I used `.dockerignore` to ignore unneeded files and keep the image size small
   - image size: ~2.13GB

 - Useful docker commands: